Science Europe Privacy Notice

 You are also free to withdraw consent that you have given for us to store and use your personal information.
 As long as your request does not prevent us from complying with applicable laws and regulations, we will make the requested changes as soon as possible.

-To ask us to make any of the above changes, please send an email or letter to Science Europe with your request, along with a copy of your ID card or passport.
+To ask us to make any of the above changes, please send an email or letter to Science Europe with your request, along with a copy of your ID card or passport and proof of residence.
 We need this identification in order to verify that you are indeed the person who the personal information belongs to.

 To unsubscribe from periodical news or mailings, you can use the unsubscribe feature in those mailings or contact us via email.